Preserving Metadata During GeoParquet Conversion

 pip install pyarrow geopandas pyogrio shapely pandas

 For cloud deployments, ensure your IAM roles grant s3:PutObject and s3:GetObject permissions if writing directly to object storage.
-Configure pyogrio to use the system GDAL installation for maximum format compatibility.

 Step 1: Extracting Source Metadata and CRS Definitions